Doctors claim Brazil hospitals gave dodgy COVID-19 care - NewsBreak

 Doctors claim Brazil hospitals gave dodgy COVID-19 care

-BRASILIA, Brazil — (AP) — Irene Castilho didn’t even have a day to grieve after her husband died of COVID-19.
+Irene Castilho didn’t even have a day to grieve after her husband died of COVID-19.
 She was sick, too, coughing and struggling to breathe; he was barely gone when she started using his oxygen mask.
-The same day, on March 22, she was admitted to a hospital in Sao Paulo.
+The same day, on March 22, she was admitted to a hospital in Sao Paulo

 The 71-year-old had followed doctors’ instructions to the letter – dutifully taking her doses of hydroxychloroquine.
 She also took ivermectin and a battery of anti-inflammatories and vitamins in the so-called “COVID kit” that her health care company, Prevent Senior, mailed to her home.